movasim/eSense-Rubino-FW-Basic-Auth/README.md

 #define MQTT_SUBSCRIBE_TOPIC "command///req/#"
 ```

-It is neccesary to edit the file contents with the MQTT data that should be provided by **IoTek-enviro Service** when the device is provisioned in the platform.
+It is neccesary to edit the file contents with the MQTT data that should be provided by **IoTek Service** when the device is provisioned in the platform.

 In summary, the steps to follow to compile and install the **eSense Rubino Basic-Authentication Firmware** on the microcontroller board are the following:

 1. Download the project code *(or clone it in the desired directory)*.
 2. Rename the file inside the `/include` directory from `mqtt.configuration.example.h` to `mqtt.configuration.h` *(just delete "example")*.
-3. Edit the file giving it the MQTT information provided by **IoTek-enviro service** at the moment of provisioning your device.
+3. Edit the file giving it the MQTT information provided by **IoTek service** at the moment of provisioning your device.
 4. Compile the project.
 5. Download it to the eSense Rubino board via USB cable.